itamarcaspi/experimentdatar/README.md

     ## 5             0               0
     ## 6             0               0

-Check the source of the `social` dataset, i.e. the original paper where it was used:
+There is also a function `dataDetails` that opens the original paper where the data was used

 ``` r
 dataDetails("social")